-It may only be winter, but it’s already time to plan for summer camp.
+It’s already time to plan for summer camp.
 If residential camp is a possibility this year, your mind may be filled with uncertainties: Is my child ready?
 How do I find the right camp?
 How do I prepare my child?
 Here are some tips, questions to ask, and points to consider before sending your child to sleepaway camp.

 Is My Kid Emotionally Ready for Camp?

 It’s natural for kids and their parents to feel anxious about a first-time camp experience, says Eric Rightor, Avid4 Adventure senior manager of resident camps and director for the Mt.
 Evans program.
 But, in general, he says, the answer to whether a child is emotionally ready for sleepaway camp is a resounding, “Yes!”

 “Kids are stronger than you think,” Rightor says.
 “Ninety-five percent of kids are ready to go to camp, and it’s really about the approach to that situation.
 It’s a lot about having a nervous conversation,” he says, and letting your child know, “You’re ready for it; you can do it.”
 Here are some ways Rightor says parents can prepare their children emotionally for the camp experience:

 - Build confidence and independence.
 Has your child ever slept away from home?
 Do they do chores?
 The idea is to build these skills in the off season, before your child gets to camp.
 For example, let them have a sleepover at a friend or relative’s home if they haven’t before; or allow them to experience a night of tent camping, even if it’s only in your backyard.
 Once your child arrives at camp, her mindset can be, “I’ve already done this.”